<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 giphy_3.gif

 We've discovered so many awesome sites by getting 'lost on purpose' wherever we live and have stumbled across natural attractions, farmers' markets, nature trails, and much more that we'd never have seen.
-Try something you haven't done before: take the subway instead of drive, try a restaurant you normally wouldn't, or visit all the local museums.
-Take a look at the tips in the following posts and go get lost!
+Try something you haven't done before: take the subway instead of driving, try a restaurant you normally wouldn't, or visit all the local museums.

 3) Make a new friend!